Advanced Technology Techniques

 3D CadCam Orthotic Design

-Using the latest CAD cam software, your orthotics are designed from a combination of the podiatrist’s assessment, gait analysis, and the 3D laser scan.
-The 3D laser scan files are uploaded to a computer, where the orthotic’s shape is matched to your feet using highly complex and accurate software.
-The possibilities are endless in CAD cam software, and the orthotics can be designed in various shapes and materials.
+Your orthotics are custom-designed using a combination of the podiatrist’s assessment, gait analysis, and the 3D laser scan, utilising the latest CAD cam software.
+3D laser scan files are uploaded to a computer, where the orthotic’s shape is matched to your feet using highly sophisticated and precise software.

 Orthotic Manufacture

-After the design process, your custom orthotics are manufactured using cutting-edge Australian technology, directly milled from different rigid or soft materials.
-They are tailored to fit and colour coordinate with your shoes.
+Your custom orthotics are then manufactured by using cutting edge Australian technology and direct milled from various rigid or soft materials.
+They are designed to fit and colour coordinate your shoes.

 Orthotic Fitting

-Your fitting appointment is an opportunity to double-check your orthotics’ fit.
-We will fit them into your shoes and ensure your comfort and satisfaction before you leave.
-Our onsite laboratory means that there is no need for you to come back for adjustments to your orthotics.
-We will provide you with instructions to make the transition to the orthotics smoother, as it may take some time to adjust.
+To ensure the perfect fit, your orthotics are double-checked during your fitting appointment.
+We will fit them into your shoes and make sure you are comfortable and satisfied before you leave.
+Our onsite laboratory is available for minor adjustments, so there is no need for you to come back.
+We will provide you with instructions to help you adjust to the orthotics, as it may take some time.

 Our Guarantee